WoollyMittens/photo-tiler/README.md

 **width : {integer}** - The width of the slideshow.

 **widthUnit : {string}**
-+ *'px* - The width would be applied in pixels.
++ *px* - The width would be applied in pixels.
-+ *'%* - The width would be applied as a percentage of the available space.
++ *%* - The width would be applied as a percentage of the available space.
-+ *'em* - The width would be applied relative to the text size.
++ *em* - The width would be applied relative to the text size.

 **height : {integer}** - The height of the slideshow.

 **heightUnit : {string}**
-+ *'px* - The height would be applied in pixels.
++ *px* - The height would be applied in pixels.
-+ *'%* - The height would be applied as a percentage of the available space.
++ *%* - The height would be applied as a percentage of the available space.
 The parent element needs to have a defined height.
-+ *'em* - The height would be applied relative to the text size.
++ *em* - The height would be applied relative to the text size.

 **divide : {string}** - The percentage of the height devoted to the slides.
 The rest is reserved for the thumbnails.